Coronavirus Outbreak: More Than 170 Staffers At 3 New Jersey Hospitals Test Positive

 White said she’s worried because there is a finite number of staff available in the state for the second surge.

-“Because the rest of the country is using the staff that we had access to in the first wave,” White said.
+“Because the rest of the country is surging.
+The staff that we had access to in the first wave, they’re probably occupied elsewhere already,” White said.

 CORONAVIRUS PANDEMIC